KogeLabs/Ockero/README.md

 *   Gradle

 ## Getting Started
-In the ```build.gradle``` of your Idea project you add the following script to download Koge and their dependencies from the maven central.
+In the ```build.gradle``` of your Idea project you want to add the following script to download Koge and their dependencies from the maven central.
 ```
 repositories {
     mavenCentral()